wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 program_name
 ^^^^^^^^^^^^^

 It defines the program name that must be found in the log header to apply the decoder.
-The pre-decoding phase extracts the program name from input logs with syslog-like headers.
+The pre-decoding phase extracts the program name from input logs with Syslog-like headers.

 +--------------------+--------------------------------------------------------------------+
 | **Default Value**  | n/a                                                                |